 - The Town Hall on Prescription Drugs will be April 18.
 A subcommittee has been working with representatives from the Prevention Resource Center on the planning.
 We will have presenters representing law enforcement, information on local and regional data, the use of naloxone, treatment, and a personal story.
 We have artwork from clients through Memorial Hermann Prevention and Recovery Center that will be displayed at the event.
 CEUs will be available for LCDC and LPC.

 - Samantha Balderas spoke to the Committee via telephone in regards to GenerationRX.
 Her organization works with the community through Cardinal Health in educating the public on safe medication practices in the areas of prevention education, safe disposal, best practices in pain management, and community collaboration.
-The program has specific information for higher education with posters and information that can be co-branded. (https://www.generationrx.org/take-action/college/) Sam will be joining the committee as a community member.
+The program has specific information for higher education with posters and information that can be co-branded. (https://www.generationrx.org/take-action/college/ [NOTE: Page no longer active as of Feb.
+2020) Sam will be joining the committee as a community member.